 - To show the severity of your injuries.

-- To asses whether medical negligence caused, worsened or had no link to your injuries.
+- To assess whether medical negligence caused, worsened or had no link to your injuries.

 If there’s no link between your injuries and medical negligence, you might find it hard to claim.
 However, if the injuries are found to have been caused or exacerbated by medical negligence, you could use the report as evidence.
 Your solicitor would also be able to use it to value your injuries.